jdechow5/mr-robogers-neighborhood/README.md

 ## Tests

 Describe beepBoopify()

 Test: "It should return an array with 0 if the number 0 is inputted."
 Code: beepBoopify(0);
 Expected Output: "0"

+Test: "It should return a string with numbers beginning at 0, up to number input"
+Code: beepBoopify(3);
+Expected Output: "0123"

 ## License